RasaHQ/rasa/docs/nlu/components.rst

     In addition, the component can also be configured to train a response selector for a particular retrieval intent.

         - ``retrieval_intent`` sets the name of the intent for which this response selector model is trained.
+          Default is ``None``, i.e. the model is trained for all retrieval intents.

     Default values:

     .. code-block:: yaml

         pipeline:
           - name: "ResponseSelector"
-            # nn architecture
-            # sizes of hidden layers before the embedding layer
-            # for input words and intent labels,
-            # the number of hidden layers is thus equal to the length of this list
-            "hidden_layers_sizes": {"text": [256, 128], "label": [256, 128]}
-            # Whether to share the hidden layer weights between input words and labels
-            "share_hidden_layers": False
-            # number of units in transformer
-            "transformer_size": None
-            # number of transformer layers
-            "number_of_transformer_layers": 0
-            # number of attention heads in transformer
-            "number_of_attention_heads": 4
-            # use a unidirectional or bidirectional encoder
-            "unidirectional_encoder": False
-            # if true use key relative embeddings in attention
-            "use_key_relative_attention": False
-            # if true use key relative embeddings in attention
-            "use_value_relative_attention": False
-            # max position for relative embeddings
-            "max_relative_position": None
-            # training parameters
-            # initial and final batch sizes - batch size will be
-            # linearly increased for each epoch
-            "batch_size": [64, 256]
-            # how to create batches
-            "batch_strategy": "balanced"  # string 'sequence' or 'balanced'
-            # number of epochs
-            "epochs": 300
-            # set random seed to any int to get reproducible results
-            "random_seed": None
-            # optimizer
-            "learning_rate": 0.001
-            # embedding parameters
-            # default dense dimension used if no dense features are present
-            "dense_dimension": {"text": 512, "label": 512}
-            # dimension size of embedding vectors
-            "embedding_dimension": 20
-            # the type of the similarity
-            "number_of_negative_examples": 20
-            # flag if minimize only maximum similarity over incorrect actions
-            "similarity_type": "auto"  # string 'auto' or 'cosine' or 'inner'
-            # the type of the loss function
-            "loss_type": "softmax"  # string 'softmax' or 'margin'
-            # number of top intents to normalize scores for softmax loss_type
-            # set to 0 to turn off normalization
-            "ranking_length": 10
-            # how similar the algorithm should try
-            # to make embedding vectors for correct labels
-            "maximum_positive_similarity": 0.8  # should be 0.0 < ... < 1.0 for 'cosine'
-            # maximum negative similarity for incorrect labels
-            "maximum_negative_similarity": -0.4  # should be -1.0 < ... < 1.0 for 'cosine'
-            # flag: if true, only minimize the maximum similarity for incorrect labels
-            "use_maximum_negative_similarity": True
-            # scale loss inverse proportionally to confidence of correct prediction
-            "scale_loss": True
-            # regularization parameters
-            # the scale of regularization
-            "regularization_constant": 0.002
-            # the scale of how critical the algorithm should be of minimizing the
-            # maximum similarity between embeddings of different labels
-            "negative_margin_scale": 0.8
-            # dropout rate for rnn
-            "droprate": 0.2
-            # dropout rate for attention
-            "droprate_attention": 0
-            # sparsity of the weights in dense layers
-            "weight_sparsity": 0.8
-            # if true apply dropout to sparse tensors
-            "use_sparse_input_dropout": True
-            # visualization of accuracy
-            # how often to calculate training accuracy
-            "evaluate_every_number_of_epochs": 20  # small values may hurt performance
-            # how many examples to use for calculation of training accuracy
-            "evaluate_on_number_of_examples": 0  # large values may hurt performance
-            # if true random tokens of the input message will be masked and the model
-            # should predict those tokens
-            "use_masked_language_model": False
-            # selector config
-            # name of the intent for which this response selector is to be trained
-            "retrieval_intent": None
+            # ## Architecture of the used neural network
+            # Hidden layer sizes for layers before the embedding layers for user message
+            # and labels.
+            # The number of hidden layers is equal to the length of the corresponding
+            # list.
+            hidden_layers_sizes: {"text": [256, 128], "label": [256, 128]},
+            # Whether to share the hidden layer weights between input words and responses
+            "share_hidden_layers": False,
+            # Number of units in transformer
+            "transformer_size": None,
+            # Number of transformer layers
+            "number_of_transformer_layers": 0,
+            # Number of attention heads in transformer
+            "number_of_attention_heads": 4,
+            # If 'True' use key relative embeddings in attention
+            "use_key_relative_attention": False,
+            # If 'True' use key relative embeddings in attention
+            "use_value_relative_attention": False,
+            # Max position for relative embeddings
+            "max_relative_position": None,
+            # Use a unidirectional or bidirectional encoder.
+            "unidirectional_encoder": False,
+            # ## Training parameters
+            # Initial and final batch sizes:
+            # Batch size will be linearly increased for each epoch.
+            "batch_size": [64, 256],
+            # Strategy used when creating batches.
+            # Can be either 'sequence' or 'balanced'.
+            "batch_strategy": "balanced",
+            # Number of epochs to train
+            "epochs": 300,
+            # Set random seed to any 'int' to get reproducible results
+            "random_seed": None,
+            # Initial learning rate for the optimizer
+            "learning_rate": 0.001,
+            # ## Parameters for embeddings
+            # Dimension size of embedding vectors
+            "embedding_dimension": 20,
+            # Default dense dimension to use if no dense features are present.
+            "dense_dimension": {TEXT: 512, LABEL: 512},
+            # The number of incorrect labels.
+The algorithm will minimize
+            # their similarity to the user input during training.
+            "number_of_negative_examples": 20,
+            # Type of similarity measure to use, either 'auto' or 'cosine' or 'inner'.
+            "similarity_type": "auto",
+            # The type of the loss function, either 'softmax' or 'margin'.
+            "loss_type": "softmax",
+            # Number of top actions to normalize scores for loss type 'softmax'.
+            # Set to 0 to turn off normalization.
+            "ranking_length": 10,
+            # Indicates how similar the algorithm should try to make embedding vectors
+            # for correct labels.
+            # Should be 0.0 < ... < 1.0 for 'cosine' similarity type.
+            "maximum_positive_similarity": 0.8,
+            # Maximum negative similarity for incorrect labels.
+            # Should be -1.0 < ... < 1.0 for 'cosine' similarity type.
+            "maximum_negative_similarity": -0.4,
+            # If 'True' the algorithm only minimizes maximum similarity over
+            # incorrect intent labels, used only if 'loss_type' is set to 'margin'.
+            "use_maximum_negative_similarity": True,
+            # Scale loss inverse proportionally to confidence of correct prediction
+            "scale_loss": True,
+            # ## Regularization parameters
+            # The scale of regularization
+            "regularization_constant": 0.002,
+            # Sparsity of the weights in dense layers
+            "weight_sparsity": 0.8,
+            # The scale of how important is to minimize the maximum similarity
+            # between embeddings of different labels.
+            "negative_margin_scale": 0.8,
+            # Dropout rate for encoder
+            "drop_rate": 0.2,
+            # Dropout rate for attention
+            "drop_rate_attention": 0,
+            # If 'True' apply dropout to sparse tensors
+            "use_sparse_input_dropout": False,
+            # ## Evaluation parameters
+            # How often calculate validation accuracy.
+            # Small values may hurt performance, e.g. model accuracy.
+            "evaluate_every_number_of_epochs": 20,
+            # How many examples to use for hold out validation set
+            # Large values may hurt performance, e.g. model accuracy.
+            "evaluate_on_number_of_examples": 0,
+            # ## Selector config
+            # If 'True' random tokens of the input message will be masked and the model
+            # should predict those tokens.
+            "use_masked_language_model": False,
+            # Name of the intent for which this response selector is to be trained
+            "retrieval_intent: None,

 Entity Extractors